 Roxy & Elsewhere / Bongo Fury / Zappa in New York/ Baby Snakes / Tinseltown Rebellion

-Zappa In New York, recorded live in 1976 at NY’s Palladium, boasts the classic Zappa tale of the devil, “Titties And Beer”and “The Black Page”, a rhythmically complex yet melodic percussion piece (now a standard in classical repetoir) featuring the gifted Ruth Underwood on tuned percussion.
+Zappa In New York, recorded live in 1976 at NY’s Palladium, boasts the classic Zappa tale of the devil, “Titties And Beer”and “The Black Page”, a rhythmically complex yet melodic percussion piece (now a standard in classical repertoire) featuring the gifted Ruth Underwood on tuned percussion.
 Also, some excellent soloing from the Brecker Brothers on “The Purple Lagoon”.

 Baby Snakes features the definitive version of “Punky’s Whips” the lyrics of which were intended as an inside joke regarding drummer Terry Bozzio’s purported infatuation with Punky Meadows, lead guitarist of the band Angel and some high powered versions of Zappa classics like “Dinah Moe Hum”.